petepetepetepetepete/wsl2-ssh-pageant/README.md

 ## Troubleshooting

+### wsl2-ssh-pageant won't work with Pageant > 0.74
+See https://github.com/BlackReloaded/wsl2-ssh-pageant/issues/23 for details.
+Current workaround is to install putty 0.74

 ### Smartcard is detected in Windows and WSL, but ssh-add -L returns error
 If this is the first time you using yubikey with windows with gpg4win, please follow the instructions in the link https://developers.yubico.com/PGP/SSH_authentication/Windows.html